Updated June 24, 2021

 A third-party assessment is a detailed process that requires vendors and suppliers to provide evidence of security controls no less effective than ENGINE’s own controls and demonstrating due care of sensitive assets and data.
 Any gaps are reported to management and required to be remediated before the vendor or supplier is authorized for use by ENGINE.

 ENGINE’s internal systems and those which house or support customer systems and data follow a robust technology standard aimed to ensure maximum uptime.
 This technology standard includes:

 ENGINE’s formal disaster recovery program is based on ISO 27031 standard and defines a purposeful and relevant approach to ensure survivability of internal and customer systems during a disaster event.
 The program includes the technical, administrative, and procedural measures required for effective preparation and response, including:

 Together these measures constitute ENGINE’s disaster recovery planning.
 Plans are updated annually to ensure effectiveness.

 ENGINE maintains backup copies of production data in remote locations from primary data.
 Recovery tests for data are performed on a regular basis.

 In addition to our technology availability and continuity plans, ENGINE maintains a pandemic and remote working plan.
 Through this plan, ENGINE is capable of efficiently transitioning our core business operations to a 100% remote workforce while sustaining customer services.

-This plan is tested annually and was successfully executed with no downtime during the 2020 Covid-19 outbreak.
+This plan is tested annually and was successfully executed during the 2020 Covid-19 outbreak.